llm-bible/llm-bible.github.io/_publications/stickland2020recipes.markdown

 bibkey: stickland2020recipes
 additional_links:
   - {name: "Paper", url: "https://arxiv.org/abs/2004.14911"}
-tags: ['Training Techniques', 'Model Architecture', 'RAG', 'Pretraining Methods', 'Fine-Tuning', 'Pre-Training', 'Applications', 'Attention Mechanism']
+tags: ['Fine-Tuning', 'Pre-Training', 'Applications', 'RAG', 'Model Architecture', 'Training Techniques', 'Attention Mechanism', 'Pretraining Methods']
 ---
 There has been recent success in pre-training on monolingual data and fine-tuning on Machine Translation (MT), but it remains unclear how to best